The Lioncare Group has one aim: To improve the lives and prospects of the children and young people in our care.

-We have 3 Therapeutic Children’s Homes, a Therapeutic Special (SEBD) Independent School, and a Semi-Independent Supported Accommodation Training House.
-Children and young people placed with us generally present as being emotionally unintegrated or fragilely integrated, displaying levels of disturbed and disturbing behaviour, and difficulty in containing and controlling their own conflicted feelings.
+We have 3 Therapeutic Children’s Homes, a Therapeutic Special (SEBD) Independent School, and Semi-Independent Supported Accommodation Training Houses and Flats.
+Children and young people placed with us generally present as being emotionally unintegrated or fragile integrated, displaying levels of disturbed and disturbing behaviour, and difficulty in containing and controlling their own conflicted feelings.

 We aim to help them begin repairing the damage of previously abusive and traumatic experiences.
 We assist them in finding ways to incorporate a positive experience of ‘good enough care’ and parenting in their present worlds.
 Our therapeutic practice approach assists children and young people achieve equilibrium, enjoy their childhood, and manage the change needed to move forward in their lives.